United Kingdom of Great Britain and Ireland: Postwar

 The war had been won by Britain and its allies, but at a terrible human and financial cost, creating a sentiment that wars should never be fought again.
 The League of Nations was founded with the idea that nations could resolve their differences peacefully, but these hopes were unfounded.

 Following the war, Britain gained the German colony of Tanganyika and part of Togoland in Africa.
 Britain was granted League of Nations mandates over Palestine, which was turned into a homeland for Jewish settlers, and Iraq, created from the three Ottoman provinces in Mesopotamia; the latter of which became fully independent in 1932.
 The Kingdom of Egypt, which had been occupied by Britain since 1882, and a British protectorate since 1914, became independent in 1922 after the Egyptian Revolution of 1919, although British troops remained stationed there until the Suez Crisis of 1956.

-In domestic affairs the Housing Act 1919 led to affordable council housing which allowed people to move out of decrepit inner-city slums.
+In domestic affairs the Housing, Town Planning, &c.
+Act 1919 led to affordable council housing which allowed people to move out of decrepit inner-city slums.
 The slums remained for several more years, with trams being electrified long before many houses.
 The Representation of the People Act 1918 gave women householders the vote, but it would not be until 1928 that full equal suffrage was achieved.
 Labour displaced the Liberal Party for second place and achieved major success with the 1922 general election.